 There are three pages here.
 This page attempts to explain exactly what problems are and how they are addressed.
 The other two pages are the Timeline and Previous Plans, and some Visual Aids for 2013 Town Meeting.
 I will assume that since you are reading this, you agree that there is a problem.
 My goal is to convince you that the proposed plan is the best plan and that now it the time to act.
 There is contact info at the bottom if you have questions or comments.

-Town Center Now from Maps Online
+Town Center 2014.
+See current at Maps Online

 Concord Road was never a straight road through the intersection.